Indonesia is a wild and wonderful country of 17,000 islands, and many of the best things to do in Indonesia are off the beaten path.

 There’s a wide variety of nice handmade crafts like wood carvings, paintings, and rattan bags, and you can find the usual souvenirs like keychains and fridge magnets.
 Bali is also known for coffee beans, spices, oils, lace, ceramics, and silverworks.

-Souvenir shopping is not really a thing in other parts of Indonesia, although we picked up some neat shirts in the Komodo National Park.
+Souvenir shopping is not really a thing in other parts of Indonesia since there’s not as much of a market for it, although we picked up some neat shirts in the Komodo National Park.

 A tropical sunrise is hard to beat, and there are a lot of great sunrise watching spots scattered across the Indonesian islands.